thephpleague/uri-src/docs/components/7.0/query.md

 // $arr = ['foo.bar' => 'bar', 'foo_bar' => baz']];
 ~~~

+As you can see from the previous example, the data is not mangle hence using the `Query` object you
+get two distinctive properties instead of one, using PHP functions.

-If you are only interested in a given argument you can access it directly by supplyling the argument name as show below:
+If you are only interested in a given argument, you can access it directly by supplyling the argument
+name as show below:

 ~~~php
 $query = Query::fromRFC3986('foo[]=bar&foo[]=y+olo&z=');